ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 If you already have experience with mounting from the NAS, this can also be used gladly, especially since then you can directly access the existing directory of the old installation.
 However, this tutorial refers to a locally saved backup.

-If ioBroker Backup was successfully saved, Backitup will now be opened and the "Restore" tab will open.
+If ioBroker Backup was successfully saved, Backitup will now be opened and the "Restore" tab will be opened.
 There, set the "Backup Source" to Local and save afterwards.

 ![Restore Tab](../../de/tutorial/media/restore/1575301096581-restoretab.jpg)